7 Questions to Ask Yourself Before Taking Out a Short-Term Loan to Fund Your Home Improvements

 Merchant Cash Advances

-While this short-term option is actually a cash advance, it still functions as a short-term loan.
+While this short-term option is a cash advance, it still functions as a short-term loan.
 The lender will still loan the amount needed by the borrower, but the borrower will make loan payments by allowing the lender access to their credit facility.
 The lender takes a percentage of the borrower’s proceeds every time a customer purchases until the loan is paid off.

 Payday Loans